zxgineng/deepnlp/Segmentation&Tagging/Multi-Criteria/README.md

 ## Experiments

-Simplify training process of paper
+Simplified training process of paper
 No fine tuning
 Run all evaluation on the test data

+Dataset: pku, msr, ctb6

 **multi-criteria**